zkavtaskin/Lead-Time-Driven-Delivery-Simulation/Article/readme.md

 1. Term agile is not well defined, it is hard to understand what is meant when stakeholders say "we have to be more Agile" or "we need to change our process to be more Agile".
 1. In time entropy erodes established best practice, making practitioners lose their "true north" bearings.
 It also makes it really difficult or not even possible to go back to "true north" if stakeholders lose faith in the existing process.

-Above problems have been witnesses by me directly and indirectly across various software engineering departments in the industry.
-In this article I will explore how above problems can be remedied through introduction of lead and cycle time.
+Above problems have been witnesses by me directly and indirectly across various software engineering departments and industries.
+In this article I will explore how above problems can be remedied by focusing on Lead and Cycle time.

-## Alternative perspective
-In this section I will explore how your existing agile operations can be viewed from a different angle, and why we as practitioners have been experiencing above problems.

-### Knowledge work is not manufacturing
+## Manufacturing is not knowledge work

 Agile methodologies do borrow ideas from lean manufacturing and engineering.
 While some ideas such as standards, components, trunk based development, and value streams have been very useful, others such as Kanban, Theory of Constraints (ToC), Little's Law and One piece flow get applied wrongly.
 As a practitioner I have immersed myself in these concepts reading "Agile Management for Software Engineering" and "Phoenix Project" and for a while I was under impression that these concepts were working.
 Only after some reflection it became evident that these ideas did not work as expected, they actually ended up slowing delivery operations which lead towards a lot of frustration.
-In this section we will explore why exactly ToC, Little's Law and one-piece flow can't be applied literally and need to be considered from an alternative angle.
+In this section we will explore why exactly ToC, Little's Law and one-piece flow can't be applied literally as they do in Lean Manufacturing.

 I am not an expert in manufacturing, so this section's examples should be taken as high level ideas that serve as a contrast to knowledge work.

-#### Manufacturing
+### Manufacturing

 Since the rise lean manufacturing majority of companies have transitioned towards one-piece flow.
 This is where work travels in discrete pieces from station to station where some operation is applied on to it such as: